-- Training place School Direct route: a minimum of 5 days experience in a state school, preferably with the same age group you’d like to work with i.e. primary or secondary
+- Training place School Direct route: a recommended 5 days experience in a state school, preferably with the same age group you’d like to work with i.e. primary or secondary

-- Salaried School Direct route: three or more years of paid employment in any field
+- Salaried School Direct route: paid employment experience in any field

 - Award of a degree at 2.2 or above.
 Please see either our Primary page or Secondary page for further information relating to your specialist subject

-- Satisfactory UK fitness to train checks (including an enhanced Disclosure & Barring Service)
+- Satisfactory UK fitness to train checks (including an enhanced Disclosure & Barring Service check)

 - Satisfactory occupational health check from your GP, plus the return of completed self-declaration of suitability form

-There are some differences between applying for a PGCE and applying via School Direct route.
-Applications are mainly handled by the Lead School and they are much more involved in your selection and recruitment.
+There are some differences between applying for a PGCE and applying via the School Direct route.
+With School Direct, applications are mainly handled by the Lead School, who are also much more involved in your selection and recruitment.

-The interview process is also different - you will be interviewed by the University and the Lead School and the final decision following your interview will be made in jointly between the University tutor and the Lead School member of staff.
+The interview process is also different, as you will be interviewed by the University and the Lead School.
+The final decision following your interview will be made jointly by the University tutor and the Lead School member of staff.